microsoft/moodle-local_copilot/README.md

 ## License

-This plugin is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+This plugin is licensed under the MIT License.
+See [LICENSE](LICENSE).

 ## Support